FOREX-Dollar weakens as Yellen indicates no rush to raise rates

 By Anirban Nag

-LONDON, Feb 25 The dollar fell against a basket of currencies on Wednesday after Federal Reserve Chair Janet Yellen suggested the central bank would not rush into raising U.S. interest rates.
+LONDON, Feb 25 The dollar fell against a basket of currencies on Wednesday after Federal Reserve Chair Janet Yellen suggested the central bank would not be rushed into kicking off the U.S. interest rate tightening cycle.

-The drop in the dollar mirrored a pullback in U.S. front-end yields from recent highs, as Yellen's testimony to Congress disappointed investors who had positioned themselves for a clearer signal on when rates would rise.
+The drop in the dollar mirrored a pullback in U.S. front-end yields and came as some investors who positioned for a more definitive signal on when interest rates would start to rise were left disappointed by Yellen's testimony.

-Yellen declined to provide much insight into when the word "patient" might be dropped from the Fed's monetary policy statement.
-Instead, she emphasized that dropping the word would not necessarily mean rate hikes were imminent.
+Yellen declined to provide much insight into when the word "patient" might be dropped from the Fed's monetary policy statement and instead emphasized that dropping the word would not necessarily mean that rate hikes were imminent.

-Whether to raise rates will depend on economic data and will be decided on a meeting-to-meeting basis, she said.
+Instead, a decision to raise rates would be evaluated on a meeting-to-meeting and would be very much data-dependent.

-The dollar's drop was seen as temporary.
-The Fed still appears to be on track to raise rates later this year, although probably not in June as a few large banks had forecast.
+The dollar's drop was seen as temporary as the Fed is still on track to raise rates later this year, perhaps in September and not in June as some major banks had forecast.

-In contrast, the European Central Bank is beginning a 60 billion-euros-a-month bond buying programme next month.
-The Bank of Japan is already deep into a similar quantitative easing programme.
-That makes the dollar a buy on dips, traders said.
+That is in contrast to the European Central Bank which embarks on a 60-billion-euros-a-month-bond buying programme from next month while the Bank of Japan is already deep into its quantitative easing programme.
+All of which makes the dollar a buy on dips, traders said.

-"We attribute the FX market's reaction largely to positioning going into the (Yellen) event," said Susanne Galler, a currency analyst at Jefferies.

-"In a nutshell, if the `patient' phrase remains in the March statement, forget about a hike in June.
-If it is dropped, anything goes as of June.
-But whether a hike will take place in June or as late as December will simply be data dependent."
+"Yellen's latest statements were taken as dovish more or less.
+But the removal of the word 'patient' at the March meeting now looks certain, and that would provide an opportunity to buy the dollar again," said Daisuke Karakama, market economist at Mizuho Bank in Tokyo.

-The Australian dollar rose 0.7 percent to $0.7885, aided by the greenback's weakness and a survey showing that activity in China's mammoth factory sector edged up to a four-month high in February.
+The Australian dollar rose 0.6 percent to $0.7878, aided by the greenback's broad weakness and a survey showing that activity in China's mammoth factory sector edged up to a four-month high in February.

-The Aussie is seen as a liquid proxy of Chinese growth prospects because of Australia's trade exposure to China.
-(Additional reporting by Masayuki Kitano; Editing by Larry King)
+The Australian dollar is often seen as a liquid proxy of Chinese growth prospects due to Australia's large trade exposure to China.
+(Additional reporting by Masayuki Kitano; Editing by Tom Heneghan)

 MUMBAI, May 5 India's Ambuja Cements Ltd said on Friday it was considering the merits of a merger with its subsidiary ACC Ltd.